Two months have passed since the catastrophic flood struck over 25 provinces throughout Iran.

 The state-run Salamat News website reported on the condition of women in the southwestern province of Khuzestan.

 “The women and children in Magran-se, as in other flood-stricken regions, are more vulnerable than men.
 It has been reported that most of them are suffering from urinary infection and feminine hygiene-related illnesses due to unhygienic restrooms.
 They don’t know what to resort to for bathing and washing purposes,” the website wrote on April 27.

 Salame-no website wrote about children in Lorestan Province on April 3 and said that “most children were suffering from bloody diarrhea due to using unsanitary water supplies and were rapidly being sent to health centers in Khorramabad.”

-The destruction and demolition of roadways have created unprecedented damage to Iran’s agricultural infrastructure.
+The destruction of roadways have created unprecedented damage to Iran’s agricultural infrastructure.
 The collapse of dams and water barriers and the closing of schools and classrooms are other dimensions of the devastation left behind from the floods, which mostly go unaddressed among the many problems that are mostly only addressed in state-run media due to the explosive atmosphere in these regions.

 IRNA news agency May 24, 2019: Lorestan province suffered from a high unemployment rate even before the floods, but the floods have illuminated the meager employment opportunities which existed in the province.
 Unemployment has grown to the extent that the media is reporting on the migration of people from Lorestan province to adjacent provinces or metropolitan areas.